Nafiaus/NafiBot/README.md

 # NafiBot
 This is a bot I'm creating for my twitch chat in C#, C++, and JavaScript.
 I'll be updating this as I add more to it.

+I'm removing all javascript and python. they suck IMO I'll update it soon.

 Currently to run it you need to go live on youtube, next open cmd and go to server.js root dir and run "node server.js", afterwards go to the website http://localhost:3000 and click the buttons "Authorize", "Get Active Chat", "Start Tracking Chat" in that order, then run the C# application Nafibot.exe and you are set up!

 How it works: